 Webflow – Support

-Webflow also provides email-based support to customers which is available Monday through Friday from 6:00 am to 6:00 pm PT.
-They do have an AI driven chatbot but it doesn’t really offer live chat support.
+Webflow also provides email-based customer support, available Monday through Friday from 6:00 a.m. to 6:00 p.m.
+PT.
+They have an AI-driven chatbot, but it doesn’t offer live chat support.

-There is also a Webflow support forum where you can post your question and get help from Webflow users, experts, and staff.
+There is also a Webflow support forum where you can post your questions and get help from Webflow users, experts, and staff.

 Winner – WordPress

 As the largest platform in the world, WordPress has more support options available.
-Support is available in many languages, provided by third-party developers, and there are a ton of free support options.
+Support is available in many languages and provided by third-party developers, and there are a ton of free support options.

 Considering the criteria we set above, we can confidently say that WordPress is a way better option than Webflow.

-It offers more design options, flexibility, support, eCommerce options, and all of this at a lower price.
-You also have the option to manage your costs and only spend when needed.
+It offers more design options and can also be used as an eCommerce or blogging platform.
+Plus, you get all this at a lower price with the option to manage your costs and only spend when needed.

-Webflow has a fantastic web design tool which works beautifully.
+Webflow is a fantastic web design tool that works beautifully.
 However, it has limited CMS features, flexibility, integrations, and support.

 - Start a WordPress blog